With Brady's largesse, Bucs keeping title gang together - WTMJ

 The 26-year-old Godchaux gets $16 million for two years, with $9 million guaranteed.
 Mills, soon to turn 27, comes in at four years for $29 million, also guaranteed $9 million.

-Clearly, the salary cap that decreased by about $16 million this year due to lost revenues because of the coronavirus pandemic hasn’t prevented New England from diving into the free agency waters headfirst.
+Clearly, the salary cap that decreased by about $16 million this year due to lost revenues because of the coronavirus pandemic hasn’t prevented New England from diving headfirst into the free agency waters.

+But they let perhaps the best offensive lineman in this crop get away, as 28-year-old guard Joe Thuney agreed to a five-year, $80 million contract with Kansas City.
+It might seem a stretch to think the Chiefs have problems on offense, but anyone who saw their line fall apart in the Super Bowl recognizes the value of adding Thuney.

 Elsewhere: